HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

 results: https://docs.google.com/spreadsheets/d/1N6j1qKv7vc51p1W9z_RrbJX9Se3Pmb-Uersfz4gWqqs/
 queries: 13_Capabilities
 christianliebel_bio: Christian Liebel is a consultant at <a href="https://thinktecture.com">Thinktecture</a>, supporting clients from various business areas in implementing first-class web applications.
 He is a Microsoft MVP for Developer Technologies, Google GDE for Web/Capabilities and Angular, and participates in the W3C Web Applications Working Group.
+featured_quote: The state of web capabilities in 2020 is healthy, as new powerful APIs regularly ship with new releases of Chromium-based browsers.
+The first APIs have already made their way into other browsers as well.
 published: 2020-11-07T00:00:00.000Z
 last_updated: 2020-11-07T00:00:00.000Z
 ---